The Practice of Wakefulness

 Dwelling at more subtle levels causes corresponding afflictions to disappear.
 For example, while we are dwelling in the mental body, we are not afflicted by sense-based craving and aversion.

-The mental body will be covered in more detail in the section on "Right Mindfulness"
+The mental body will be addressed in "Right Mindfulness"

 A desciple plagued by bad thoughts is encouraged by a deity: